IRNAS/Lora-signal-mapping/arduino_framework/sender/README.md

 First it gets the GPS data (float) and sends it through the LoRa system to the receiver.

-It is also reading input from the receiver, to know it's status (success transfer or not)
+It is also reading input from the receiver, to know its status (success transfer or not)